AndyHazz/PinHP-assets-source/README.md

 The logo-resize.bat is for Windows and requires ImageMagick to be installed (https://imagemagick.org/)

 Assets generated ready for use with PinHP can be found here: https://github.com/AndyHazz/PinHP-assets

+Assets from newer sources have been renamed to match Mame 0.106 using MamerenSET (https://www.progettosnaps.net/tools/) and RenameSET.dat (https://www.progettosnaps.net/renameset/)